johannesvedder/check-final-newline/README.md

         uses: actions/checkout@v4

       - name: Check final newline
-        uses: qwrtln/check-final-newline@v1.0.0
+        uses: johannesvedder/check-final-newline@main
+        with:
+        commit_changes: 'true'
+        commit_branch: ${{ github.head_ref }} # Dynamically set to the head ref of the PR
+        commit_name: 'Linter'
+        commit_email: 'linter@noreply.github.com'
+        commit_message: 'Append newline to end of file'
 ```

-This will trigger a validation of all the text files in your repository.
+This configuration will trigger a validation of all the text files in your repository and optionally commit changes if enabled.